Montréal’s sports teams and major sporting events score big in 2026

 Hockey: The puck drops here

 Montréal is hockey, and when the city’s professional, NHL hockey team the Montréal Canadiens (known as the “Habs” to the team’s faithful) are playing at home, there is a palpable energy that can be felt throughout the city when the 24-time Stanley Cup champions take to the ice.
+With an average age of 25 years old, the Habs are currently the youngest team in the NHL, making for some exhilarating, lightning-fast games this 2025-’26 season.
 And if hockey is a religion in Montréal, then the Bell Centre is its temple, boasting the most electric atmosphere in the NHL.

 Montreal Alouettes